 Open House

 The mountains are calling.
-Experience life as a Bobcat and learn about the historic buildings, classrooms and labs, residence halls, and athletic complex on our 1,000-acre campus.
+Experience life as a Bobcat and learn about the historic buildings, classrooms and labs, residence halls, and athletic facilities on our 1,000-acre campus.
 Meet the faculty, explore our innovative academic offerings, and learn how cross-disciplinary studies can help build an outstanding resume that leads to future success.

 Attending an Open House is one of the best ways to become familiar with and experience Lees-McRae College!
 You will have a chance to learn about campus life, hear from a faculty member in your academic area of interest, and take a campus tour.
 With over 50 programs of study, 40+ student clubs and organizations, and NCAA Division II athletics, there is truly something for everyone at Lees-McRae.

-Academic and Student Resource Fair
+Check-in and Academic and Student Resource Fair

 Welcome and Overview